romanpauk/dingo/docs/architecture/extending-dingo.md

 The same wrapper may have different exposure rules under `unique`, `shared`, or `external` storage.

+Use `value_types` for values the storage may consume or freshly produce, and `copy_value_types` for values that must be copied from retained storage.
+`runtime_type` represents the registered leaf, while `runtime_interface` represents the complete registered interface when an exact wrapper capability is needed.

 ### 3. `type_conversion_traits`

 Specialize `type_conversion_traits` in